How to Change DNS | Router, Windows, Android, iOS, Mac, Linux and ChromeOS

 How to change DNS on the router

-Changing DNS settings on the router means your entire network will work based on the server you set.
+Changing the DNS settings on the router means your entire network will use the server you set.
 PCs, smartphones, tablets, consoles, set-top boxes, smart lamps… It doesn’t matter which device: if you change DNS on the router, everyone will automatically use it.

 It’s the kind of thing that will save you from doing this configuration on every single device connected to the network.
 And if you regret it, going back is even easier.

-To change DNS on your router, the first thing you will need to do is access its configuration interface.
+To change the DNS on your router, you will first need to access its configuration interface.
 If you don’t know how to do this, you can usually type the address 192.168.0.1 into your browser and enter your administrator credentials.

-If that doesn’t work or you don’t know the administrator credentials, look at the bottom of your router: there is usually a label with the correct details on how to proceed.
+If that doesn’t work or you don’t know the administrator credentials, look at the bottom of your router: there is usually a label with instructions on how to proceed.
 If not, consult the manual that came with your device.

 Now that you are in the configuration interface, you will likely find the DNS server configuration menu in the WAN section of the router.
 If it is not there, or there is no WAN section, look for that option in the LAN, DHCP or Internet sections.
 If you still can’t find the correct option, refer to your equipment manual or search Google to configure a new DNS on your specific router model.

-If none of that works, or if you want to set a DNS server individually for each device, here’s how.
+If none of that works, or if you want to set a DNS server for each device individually, here’s how.

 To change DNS in Windows, you’ll have to access the operating system’s Control Panel, since in Windows 10 there is still no way to do this from the Settings menu.